-Tuesday, Thursday & Saturday Sunday (Apr 1 - Apr 30, Nov 1 - Dec 15) 55 Pocono Road
+Tuesday, Thursday & Saturday Sunday (Apr 1 - 30, Nov 1 - Dec 15) 7:30am - 2:30pm

-7:30am - 2:30pm 7:30am - 2:30pm The Recycling Center is for recyclables only, not trash.
+7:30am - 2:30pm

+The Recycling Center is for recyclables only, not trash.

-- Mountain Lakes residents have been issued vehicle hang tags to display when entering the Recycling Center.
+- Residents have been issued vehicle hang tags to display when entering the Recycling Center.
 Contact Borough Hall if you are a new resident in need of a hang tag. - Residents also may show their driver's license as proof of residency. - Non-resident and commercial vehicle use of the Recycling Center is prohibited.